 Worse yet, staff who are disengaged are four times more likely to leave their jobs, so it’s unsurprising that the number one priority right now for HR is ‘Improving employee engagement and the overall employee experience’, as revealed in our State of Employee Engagement report.

-To put a monetary value on this, in a recent webinar on reinventing the employee experience, Neil Hayward, Chief People Officer at HS2, estimated that since reviewing their people and organisational strategy back in 2017, and making improvements to their employee experience, HS2’s staff retention figure has increased by 9%.
+To put a monetary value on this, in a recent webinar on reinventing the employee experience, Neil Hayward, Chief People Officer at HS2, estimated that since reviewing their people and organizational strategy back in 2017, and making improvements to their employee experience, HS2’s staff retention figure has increased by 9%.
 This translates to a £2-3m saving per annum!